-- 1. Understand the historical context and critically evaluate the current framework of natural resources and environmental policy - 2.
-Gain a comprehensive understanding of the conceptual elements of sustainability - 3.
-Communicate and evaluate issues in sustainable development policies and practices - 4.
-Examine how shifts in natural resources and environmental policy might contribute to sustainable development
+- Understand the historical context for natural resources and environmental policy - Critically evaluate and contribute to the design and implementation of effective environmental policies - 3.
+Gain a comprehensive understanding of the conceptual elements of sustainability - 4.
+Communicate and evaluate issues in sustainable development policies and practices - Examine how shifts in natural resources and environmental policy might contribute to sustainable development